 The Chinese translation of Samathavipasyana is “stop and insight.”
 In other words, one must practice Samathavipasyana until the mind is completely still before one can have insight into reality that is “nonconceptual.”

-The reason for keeping the mind still is to prevent the contents that “the world impacts on us in a causal manner through all our senses” from becoming “reading in of the mind” because “reading in of the mind” requires an active mind.
-As mentioned earlier, preventing the “the world impacts on us in a causal manner through all our senses” preserves the integrity of the contents “the world impacts on are preserved, thus leading to understanding the mental nature underlying “the world we experience.”
-The mental nature underlying the “the world we experience” is “how things stand in themselves” in nature, to use Dr. Fisch’s words.
+As mentioned earlier, the reason for keeping the mind still is to prevent the contents that “the world impacts on us in a causal manner through all our senses” from becoming “reading in of the mind.”
+When “reading in of the mind” is prevented, conceptualization “in ways we do not govern” cannot occur.
+When conceptualization cannot happen, the integrity of the contents that “the world impacts on us in a causal manner through all our senses” is preserved.
+When the integrity of the content that “the world impacts on us in a causal manner through all our senses” is preserved, it then “leads to the direct realization (Adhigama, Chinese=証), rather than mere conceptual understanding.”
+The direct and nonconceptual realization of the contents that “the world impacts on us in a causal manner through all our senses” informs “how things stand in themselves,” to use Dr. Fisch’s words” or “what the world is,” as Dr. Kuhn describes it.
+In its essence, direct perception informs nature as nature is.

 The significance of an inactive mind is that it is how Buddha defines enlightenment.